 Home

-The LIGO-Virgo-Kagra (LVK) Observing run 4 is due to end in October 2025.
-With just over 3 months of operations left, the prospects of mutliple events with joint electromagnetic and gravational wave detections appears remote.
-In August 2025 it will be eight years since the binary neutron star merger GW170817 and its associated gamma-ray burst and kilonova.
-Since then there has only been one other detection of a high significance binary neutron star merger, GW190425, in graviatational waves.
-However in a surprising development, there have been two detections of kilonova signatures in apparently long gamma-ray busrst in 2021 and 2023, at relatively nearby distances of around 300Mpc.
+The LIGO-Virgo-KAGRA (LVK) Observing Run 4 is due to end on 18 November 2025.
+With a little over two months of operations left, the prospects of multiple events with joint electromagnetic and gravitational wave detections appears remote.
+August 2025 marks eight years since the binary neutron star merger GW170817, and its associated gamma-ray burst and kilonova.
+Since then, there has only been one other detection of a high-significance binary neutron star (BNS) merger, GW190425, in gravitational waves.
+However, in a surprising development, there have been two detections of kilonova signatures in long gamma-ray bursts in 2021 and 2023, at relatively nearby distances of around 300-350Mpc.

-The European community invested significant effort and resources to form ENGRAVE, securing a large allocation of VLT time for a single, dedicated programme by ESO member state scientists.
-The sources we expected to trigger on, BNS or NSBH mergers within 100-200Mpc with electromagnetic counterparts, have not been found.
-With the end of O4 approaching it would be timely to review the field and plan for Observing Run 5.
+The European community invested significant effort and resources to form ENGRAVE, securing a large allocation of VLT time for a single, dedicated programme by ESO member-state scientists.
+The sources we expected to trigger on, BNS and neutron star - black hole (NSBH) mergers within 100-200Mpc with electromagnetic counterparts, have not been found.
+With the end of O4 approaching, it would be timely to review the field and strategise for Observing Run 5 (O5).
 While the lack of nearby BNS mergers is disappointing, the discovery of kilonovae emerging from long GRBs at low redshifts is remarkable.
-Gravitational wave detection sensitivity will increase in O5.
-The Rubin Observatory's confirmed target of opportunity follow-up, the wide-field UV and x-ray missions (e.g. Einstein Probe, SVOM, ULTRASAT), new wide-field galaxy redshift surveys, and ongoing all-sky optical surveys offer scientific promise for the multiple discoveries we hope will change the field.
+Gravitational-wave detection sensitivity will increase in O5.
+The Rubin Observatory's confirmed target of opportunity follow-up program, wide-field UV and X-ray missions (e.g., Einstein Probe, SVOM, ULTRASAT), new wide-field galaxy redshift surveys, and ongoing all-sky optical surveys, all offer scientific promise for multiple discoveries that we hope will change the field.

-The Wetton Workshop 2025 will provide a forum for discussion of recent results on kilonovae and gamma-rays bursts and discuss plans for O5 and the associated new missions and ground based facilities that will impact the field.
-We will ask ourselves questions around the future of the field and what we can do to shape it.
+The Wetton Workshop 2025 will provide a forum for discussion of recent results on kilonovae and gamma-rays bursts, and to discuss plans for O5 and the associated new missions and ground-based facilities that will impact the field.
+We will ask ourselves questions around the future of the field, and what we can do to shape it.

-• Can we learn from the BBH and NSBH events to date ?
+- What can we learn from the BBH and NSBH events to date?

-• Chemical enrichment of the r-process, and rates of BNS
+- Chemical enrichment of the r-process, and rates of BNS mergers

 Date: